TranslucentTB/TranslucentTB/Readme.md

 ## Features

-TranslucentTB supports multiple taskbar states and dynamic taskbar states.

-- Advanced **color picker** supporting alpha to change the taskbar's color.
+- Advanced **color picker** supporting alpha and live preview to change the taskbar's color.
 - **Taskbar states** (choose one):
   - **Blur**: Will make the taskbar slightly blurred.
   - **Clear**: Transparent taskbar.